ooples/pine_script_docs/source/Debugging.rst

     study("Plot `bar_index`")
     plot(bar_index)

-Plotting values in the script's scale is not always possible, as they may distort the script's scale and make other plots unreadable.
-Displaying values

-Note the following in the screenshot:
+Note the following in the preceding screenshot:

 #.
-The chart's cursor is on the dataset's first bar.
+The chart's cursor is on the dataset's first bar, where ``bar_index`` is zero.
+That value is reflected in the value next to the indicator's name and in the Data Window.
+Moving your cursor on other bars would update the value shown so that it always represents the value of the plot on that bar.
+This is a good way to inspect the value of a variable as the script's execution progresses from bar to bar.
 #.
-The Data Window is show in a vertical pane, to the right of the chart.
+The `plot() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ call in our script plots the value of ``bar_index`` in the indicator's pane, which shows the increasing value of the variable.
 #.
-The fourth icon down the right is used to display the Data Window.
-#.
-In the Data Window, the value of our plot is displayed.
-Because our cursor is on the first bar, the value of ``bar_index`` on that bar is displayed, i.e., zero.
-Moving your cursor on other bars will update the value shown so that it always represents the value of the plot on that bar.
-#.
-The `plot() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ call in our script plots the value of ``bar_index`` as it increases by one on each bar.

-Good to know:

-- The precision of the values displayed in the Data Window is dependent on the chart symbol's tick value.
+The precision of the values displayed in the Data Window is dependent on the chart symbol's tick value.
 You can modify it in two ways:

   - By changing the value of the *Precision* field in the script's *Settings/Style* tab.
 You can obtain up to eight digits of precision using this method.

-  - By using the ``precision`` parameter in your script's `study() <https://www.tradingview.com/pine-script-reference/v4/#fun_study>`__ or `strategy() <https://www.tradingview.com/pine-script-reference/v4/#fun_strategy>`__ declaration statement.
+  - By using the ``precision`` parameter in your script's `study() <https://www.tradingview.com/pine-script-reference/v4/#fun_study>`__ or `strategy()

+Plotting values in the script's scale is not always possible, as they may distort the script's scale and make other plots unreadable.
+Displaying values

+Good to know:

+<https://www.tradingview.com/pine-script-reference/v4/#fun_strategy>`__ declaration statement.
 This method allows specifying up to 16 digits precision.

 Many experienced programmers first look for a debugging console when they begin coding in Pine.
 While a console concept does not exist